yuraender/board-games/README.md

-# eqp
+# Board Games

-Eight queen puzzle
+## Chess

+At the moment, only the chessboard has been implemented.
-The current code is designed to solve Eight Queens Problem, but it is very easy to change it to solve a N Queen Problem.
+The current code is designed to solve N Queens Problem.

+## Other games

+Yet to be implemented.